-Upon arriving at your facility, your lobby is the first impression your customers will have of your facility.
-Customers will be here to purchase games, redeem tickets won, and buy refreshments.
+Upon arriving at your facility, the lobby is the first thing your customers will see and give them a good impression.
+Customers will be here to purchase games, redeem tickets, and buy refreshments.
 The lobby is the central hub for the rest of your facility.

 – Front Counter

 – Redemption Counter

 – Entrances to your various attractions